fallaciousreasoning/progrssive/README.md

 Progrssive is a Progressive Web App for reading RSS feeds (hence the name: ProgRSSive).
-It's build in such a way that it works entirely offline.
+It's built in such a way that it works entirely offline.

 A live version is available at https://progrssive.now.sh/